carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 |Correlation bias| Correlation is not causation ||
 |Exclusion bias| Removing data from a set that we think isn’t relevant | |

-This is of course only a small handful of potential sources of bias that may affect our judgment and skew a model's predictions.
-It's important for model builders to be vigilant about finding and remedying bias wherever it may manifest in the machine learning pipeline where possible.

 >## Activity
 >